Awesomefied/stem-player-idle-animation/README.md

 # stem-player-idle-animation
-an idle animation inspired by the stem player
+An idle animation inspired by the Stem Player

 Try it out here:

 https://awesomefied.github.io/stem-player-idle-animation/